ccUnity3d/Brainztorm-docs/manual/localization/client.rst

 ======================
 :code:`Brainztorm.Localization` provide the following members to interact with the module:

-Read-only property :code:`CurrentLocale` for retrieving the current locale.
+Read-only properties :code:`CurrentLanguage` and :code:`DefaultLanguage` for retrieving the current and default language respectively.

 Methods:

-- :code:`TranslateKey`: translate a key.
+- :code:`Localize`: translate a key.
 - :code:`Ready`: for executing instructions after module is completely ready.
 - :code:`Subscribe`: attach listeners to module events.
 - :code:`Unsubscribe`: detach listeners previously attached to event manager.